axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/token-withdraw.md

 ## Overview

 This guide describes how to withdraw an ERC20 token from your Ronin Wallet to an address on Ethereum.
-The supported tokens include ETH, AXS, SLP, USDC, AGG, and АЕС.
+The supported tokens include WETH, AXS, SLP, USDC, AGG, and АЕС.

 ## Prerequisites